Sweta-364/LocalRepo/README.md

-#This is my repo which is local
+# This is my local repo